Writing community slang, phrases and acronyms

 - ToC: Table of contents.

-- Typesetting: The process of arranging the text on the page ready for printing.
+- Typesetting: The process of arranging a book’s layout and design, ready for printing.

 - Street teams: A method of book promotion.
-This is essentially a fan group, which helps the author promote their book online.
+This is essentially a fan group that helps the author promote their book online.

 - CB: Chapter book.